hyperswine/Arcboot/docs/BUILDING.md

 # Arcboot Bootloader

 The main bootloader images for riscv, arm and x86.
-I want to optimise for riscv though.
+I want to optimise for riscv but gonna do arm for now.

-- all asm and linker scripts for arcboot itself and neutron is contained here.
-Mostly for building a UEFI app that sets the right registers after BIOS, disables interrupts, sets up a stack pointer, heap pointer, etc. for temp bootloader use on physical memory.
-Then sets up paging and SBI, sets the registers again and passes higher abstracted structures to the kernel
+- NOTE: rust does not yet have tier 3 support for riscv-uefi, but you can just add an PE header to a binary blob anyway.
+I.e. no symtab/etc. lookups and build the entire thing into a single text section

 ```bash
 cargo bx86 -> builds for x86_64